umerahmedsabri/umerahmedsabri/README.md

 </div>

 ## About Me:
-🔭 I’m currently studying at the University of Central Punjab with a bachelors program on Computer Science 🚀<br><br>🌱 I’m currently learning more about Backend Development .<br>👯 I’m looking to collaborate on projects that might benefit humanity.<br>💬 Ask me anything about the development, I'll make sure to learn from it.<br>📫 How to reach me: check the social links below.
+- 🔭 I’m currently studying at the University of Central Punjab with a bachelors program on Computer Science.<br>
+- 🌱 I’m currently learning more about Backend Development.<br>
+- 👯 I’m looking to collaborate on projects that might benefit humanity.<br>
+- 💬 Ask me anything about the development, I'll make sure to learn from it.<br>
+- 📫 How to reach me: check the social links below.

 ---